icarus-sim/icarus/README.md

 You may need to run `pip` or `easy_install` as superuser.
 The installation of these packages, especially `numpy` and `scipy` may also require to install additional libraries.

+#### Virtual machine
+You can also run Icarus within a virtual machine.
+[This repository](https://github.com/icarus-sim/icarus-vm) contains scripts and documentation to set up a virtual machine with Icarus and all its dependencies.

 ### Download
 You can download a stable release in a zip or tar.gz format using the links below.